Received A Notice Of Assessment At The End Of Your Workers' Comp Claim?

 Note however that the statutory compensation amounts for physical injuries, will not be added together with those for any psychiatric injuries listed in your Notice of Assessment as these are totalled separately.

-Your Notice Of Assessment Will Also Stipulate The Total Permanent Impairment For Your Injuries
+Will My Notice Of Assessment Stipulate The Total Permanent Impairment For My Injuries?

 If your total WRI or DPI is equal to or more than 20%, then you can take the Statutory Lump Sum Offer contained in the Notice of Assessment (for the injuries that equate to 20% or more only), and you can still bring a Common Law Claim for damages for your work injury.